Updated: May 3

 Weddings are super special occasions, abundant with love and hope.
-On the practical side, weddings and significant events can be expensive.
-Also, there is much excitement and some peer pressure that tends to put upward pressure on event costs.
-To help manage costs, try to make your planning decisions by applying this single guiding principle as a decision rule.
+On the practical side, weddings and significant events maybe expensive.
+Also, there is much excitement and some peer pressure tending to put upward pressure on event costs.
+To have an amazing event while managing costs, make your planning decisions by applying this single guiding principle as a decision rule objective.

 Event Principle: How guests FEEL after the event will govern their perception of the event.